Morwenn/cpp-sort/docs/Measures-of-disorder.md

 #include <cpp-sort/probes/spear.h>
 ```

 Spearman's footrule distance: sum of distances between the position of individual elements in $X$ and their position once $X$ is sorted (we use a stable sort to handle *equivalent elements*).
-Its use a a measure of presortedness was proposed by P. Diaconis and R. L. Graham in *Spearman's Footrule as a Measure of Disarray*.
+Its use a a measure of disorder was proposed by P. Diaconis and R. L. Graham in *Spearman's Footrule as a Measure of Disarray*.

 | Complexity  | Memory      | Iterators     |
 | ----------- | ----------- | ------------- |